sqikerz/Cmdr/docs/51-guards.md

 Because command definitions are shared between client and server, guards are evaluated on the client first during UI invocation, and evaluated **again on the server** prior to running server code to prevent exploiters from bypassing client checks.

 Keep in mind that the client doesn't see everything the server does.
-With [`Workspace.StreamingEnabled`](https://create.roblox.com/docs/reference/engine/classes/Workspace#StreamingEnabled), for example, another player's character may not be replicated to the executor's client, so a client-side check can't tell the difference between "not there" and "not visible to me".
+For example, with [`Workspace.StreamingEnabled`](https://create.roblox.com/docs/reference/engine/classes/Workspace#StreamingEnabled) another player's character might not be replicated to the executor's client, so a client-side check can't tell the difference between "not there" and "not visible to me".
 Guards which inspect state the client might be missing should defer to the server (return `nil`) instead of rejecting the command, as the server check runs regardless.

 Including [Hooks](/docs/hooks) and client functions, the full execution order is: